nickpoulos/ez-rider/README.md

 - `plugins`: array of class names that correspond to the plugin you want to load from `plugin_paths`.
 These plugins will be applied to generate your override.
 If your docker-compose does not use any annotations from a particular plugin, feel free to remove that plugin here

-- `map`: array of map objects that tell which docker-compose files to map, and their output filename\
+- `map`: array of map objects that sets which docker-compose files to map, and their output filename.

 ## Vault Plugin
 The HashiCorp Vault Plugin connects to Vault servers via an API.
 It requires a Vault Base Url and Token to operate.